-The NYISO recommends modeling the two 5 MW duration limited battery resources in the 2020 IRM study using the predetermined charge and discharge shapes discussed and validated above.
+The NYISO recommends modeling the two 5MW duration limited battery resources in the 2020 IRM study using the predetermined charge and discharge shapes discussed and validated above.
 The NYISO evaluated the relationship between LOLE and the installed capacity of 8-hour duration limited resources across many combinations of NYISO Load Zones.
 The results indicate that 8-hour duration limited resources affect LOLE intuitively.
 For example, the direction of the LOLE effect and the magnitude of the effect align with the NYISO's expectations and produce an LOLE nearly identical to the LOLE produced by the addition of perfect capacity.
-Further, the method used to model the duration limited resources, i.e., a predetermined charge and discharge profile, can be feasibly implemented for the 2020 IRM study5 and could likely be scaled to accommodate additional resources.
+Further, the method used to model the duration limited resources, i.e., a predetermined charge and discharge profile, can be feasibly implemented for the 2020 IRM study and could likely be scaled to accommodate additional resources.

-Additional modeling tools and methods that are on the horizon can be evaluated when such tools and methods become available.
-These include both a duration limited resource modeling module within GE MARS and enhancements to the charge/discharge shape discussed within this whitepaper (e.g., accounting for EFORd).
-Energy duration limited resources with characteristics that differ from the charging and injection profiles tested herein for the 8-hour battery applications can also be evaluated (e.g., Special Case Resources or other resource types with energy duration limitations).
+Additional modeling tools and methods that are on the horizon (including a duration limited resource modeling module within MARS) can be evaluated when such tools and methods become available.
 Such evaluations would ideally be identified and resourced within the NYSRC ICS study/whitepaper framework, possibly as early as December 2019.